-We now know after a decade of exploration that the high sulphidation mineralization sits atop the recently discovered copper dominant porphyry mineralization at depth.
-The porphyry style mineralization at Camp Creek has yet to be found at surface and the shallowest it has been noted is at a depth of 300m from surface and is considered a blind porphyry discovery.
+The Camp Creek Porphyry starts at a depth of about 300m from surface and is considered a blind porphyry discovery.
 Calc-alkalic porphyry mineralization occurs in several geochemically distinct porphyry phases, as defined by UBC's Mineral Deposit Research Unit.
-The strongest mineralization occurs in Porphyry X, a crowded plagioclase porphyry of Cretaceous age, characterized by well-defined stacked biotite.
-Mineralization is also hosted in Triassic Stuhini Group sedimentary rocks, which are intruded by the porphyry phases.
+The strongest mineralization occurs in Porphyry X, a crowded plagioclase porphyry of Cretaceous age, characterized by well-defined stacked biotite and is hosted in Triassic Stuhini Group sedimentary rocks, which are intruded by the porphyry phases.